dkhor2003/UCB_CS188/README.md

 <br>

 # License Information
-- <span style="color: red">*Licensing Information*</span>: You are free to use or extend these projects for educational purposes provided that
+- *Licensing Information*: You are free to use or extend these projects for educational purposes provided that
     > (1) you do not distribute or publish solutions, <br>
     > (2) you retain this notice, and <br>
     > (3) you provide clear attribution to UC Berkeley, including a link to http://ai.berkeley.edu. <br>

-- <span style="color: red">*Attribution Information*</span>: The Pacman AI projects were developed at UC Berkeley.
+- *Attribution Information*: The Pacman AI projects were developed at UC Berkeley.
 The core projects and autograders were primarily created by John DeNero (denero@cs.berkeley.edu) and Dan Klein (klein@cs.berkeley.edu).
 Student side autograding was added by Brad Miller, Nick Hay, and Pieter Abbeel (pabbeel@cs.berkeley.edu).